channl/dynamodb-lambda-autoscale/README.md

   - Separate 'Read' and 'Write' capacity adjustment strategies
   - Separate asymmetric 'Increment' and 'Decrement' capacity adjustment strategies
   - Read/Write provisioned capacity increased
-    - when capacity utilisation > 90%
+    - when capacity utilisation > 75% or throttled events in the last minute > 25
-    - by 3 units or to 110% of the current consumed capacity, which ever is the greater
+    - by 3 + (0.7 * throttled events) units or by 30% + (0.7 * throttled events) of provisioned value or to 130% of the current consumed capacity, which ever is the greater
-    - with hard min/max limits of 1 and 10 respectively
+    - with hard min/max limits of 1 and 100 respectively
   - Read/Write provisioned capacity decreased
     - when capacity utilisation < 30% AND
     - when at least 60 minutes have passed since the last increment AND